Healthy Fats Are Where It’s At

 It contains Omega 3 and Omega 9 essential fatty acids along with vitamins A, D, E and K.

-It contains nine phenolic anti-oxidants, as well as numerous other minerals.
+It contains nine phenolic antioxidants, as well as numerous other minerals.

 It has been used for centuries as a digestive and elimination aid, for energy, sexual vitality, skin and eye health, as a lubricant for the joints and for alkalizing the blood.
+Classical and modern perspectives from Ayurveda research can be explored here and here.

 Of All the Ghee on the Market One Stands Out Above the Rest